-Then Governor Cuomolaunched New York State's community popup vaccination program in January 2021 to ensure equitable distribution of COVID-19 vaccination.
+The former Governor launched New York State's community popup vaccination program in January 2021 to ensure equitable distribution of COVID-19.
 Through this program, the State has worked with a range of providers to set up "popup" vaccination sites in the most socially vulnerable areas of the state where access to healthcare is limited.
 These popups are established at entrenched locations in the community, including houses of worship, community centers, libraries, and housing developments.